Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

-course covers both the tool flow and mechanics of successfully creating a DFX design.
+covers both the tool flow and mechanics of successfully creating a DFX design.

-▪ Identifying best design practices and understanding the subtleties of the DFX design flow
+▪ Identifying best design practices and understanding the subtletiesof the DFX design flow

 ▪ Implementing DFX in an embedded system environment

-What’s New for 2023.2
+What’s New for 2024.2

-▪ DFX for the Versal™ Architecture
+▪ Updated DFX for the Versal™ Architecture module with information on:

-▪ Floorplanning the Versal DFX Design
+▪ Analyzing Versal DFX designs

 ▪ All labs have been updated to the latest software versions